-For more information on this contact the ATO or your accountant.
+For more information, please contact the ATO or your accountant.

 The Australian Tax Office has a range of options for farmers experiencing financial hardship such as deferred payment plans.

-NSW Farmers’ Drought Network has launched a page to provide service information, links to assistance and services to individuals and families conducting, directly or indirectly, primary production businesses that are being impacted by drought conditions in NSW.
+NSW Farmers’ Drought Network has launched a page to provide service information, links to assistance and services to individuals and families conducting, directly or indirectly, primary production businesses, who are being impacted by drought conditions in NSW.

 Feed Testing is an integral part of good animal nutritional management to achieve the best and most profitable results.